zagol/yonglezh.github.io/_posts/2017-03-19-fact-and-interpretation.markdown

 # Epistemology - the fundation of scientific method

 What is a fact?
 What is truth?
 Can we know truth?
 What can we know?

+Fact: something that can be repeatedly verified by different entities.
+"There's no fact, only interpretation." along with Matrix analogy -> true but there's no practical meaning.
+Fact about the past: eye witnesses (better: who has little self-interest or any other type of bias towards the claim).
+A unique / fundamental claim bears a larger burden of proof.
+Any history starts blurring after 50 years.

+Different people see different color -> with some inconsistency that we notice, and more understanding of it, we know that what color we perceive is more relevant to the cells in our eyes.
+When there's some inconsistency, we develop our understanding that can be verified considering the inconsistency.
+It's like saying - when we don't see conflict/inconsistency, we treat it as fact, however it's actually always interpretation of some truth we don't know.

+We see things at our level.
+How do we see things at other levels?
+There are too many possibilities, how do we know Christian God is the one?

 # Different level of abstractions